zaidmukaddam/hashnode-blogs/cky63sgor0836ees199ca0fs6.md

 ### Choosing the stack
 - Database - Easy choice and you know why!
 HarperDB to the rescue!
 - Authentication - I didn't feel comfortable going through sensitive information, so I chose a trustworthy Auth0 which also supports login with third-party services such as Google.
 - Front End & Back End - I wanted to use TypeScript for everything and manage APIs easily.
-Loved using React and also heard about the Next.JS for quite some time.
+Loved using React and Next.JS.
 Next.JS fulfills all my wishes so I definitely should try it out.
 - Deployment - Since I chose Next.JS, Vercel as the main contributor behind it supports deployment for it like no one else.
 Only a few clicks away from deploying the app's front end and back end automatically.
 Super easy to setup!

 ### Database